CVS Health Corporation (CVS). Below are some highlights from the above linked analysis:

-CVS earned a Star in this section for its NPV MMA Diff. of the $5,318.
-This amount is in excess of the $2,300 target I look for in a stock that has increased dividends as long as CVS has.
-If CVS grows its dividend at 20.0% per year, it will take 4 years to equal a MMA yielding an estimated 20-year average rate of 2.47%.
-CVS earned a check for the Key Metric 'Years to >MMA' since its 4 years is less than the 5 year target.
+CVS earned a Star in this section for its NPV MMA Diff. of the $13,186.
+This amount is in excess of the $2,200 target I look for in a stock that has increased dividends as long as CVS has.
+The stock's current yield of 1.83% exceeds the 1.81% estimated 20-year average MMA rate.

 Peers: The company's peer group includes: Express Scripts Holding Company (ESRX) with a 0.0% yield, Rite Aid Corporation (RAD) with a 0.0% yield, and Walgreen Co.
-(WAG) with a 2.0% yield.
+(WBA) with a 1.9% yield.

-Conclusion: CVS earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks CVS as a 4-Star Strong stock.
+Conclusion: CVS earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks CVS as a 3-Star Hold stock.

-The stock is trading below my $126.58 calculated fair value and has demonstrated an exceptional ability to grow its dividend at a high rate, averaging nearly 25% per year since 2005.
+With a free cash flow payout of 30% (down from 31%) and a debt to total capital of 50% (up from 42%), the company's dividend metrics are very strong and it should have no problem raising its dividends in the coming years.
+The stock is trading below my $169.51 calculated fair value and has demonstrated an exceptional ability to grow its dividend at a high rate, averaging nearly 25% per year since 2005.
 However, its current yield is well below my minimum for my Dividend Growth Portfolio, but will give it consideration for my High Dividend Growth Portfolio.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I held no position in CVS (0.0% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+See a list of all my Dividend Growth Portfolio holdings here.